|

 So why do religious institutions deserve tax exempt status?

-***; they certainly should (and do) obstruct the free practice of religion.
+The government should not obstruct the free practice of religion. ***; they certainly should (and do) obstruct the free practice of religion.

 For example, human sacrifice is illegal.